muratk5n/thirdwave/en/tweets/2018/week36.md

 positions.
 Take 15-dollar-minimum-wage for example..
 You either do it as-is, or don't do it at all.
-If you smush it, bend it in this way or that way "well... if an employee, is btw 30-40, is married, working in blah, then before noon it is $12, but if female, working in software, on Mondays it is $15"..
+If you smush it, bend it in this way or that way "well... if an employee, is btw 30-40, is married, working in blah, then before noon it is 12 dollars, but if female, working in software, on Mondays it is $15"..
 Then the policy becomes useless, it becomes like..
 Obamacare (a certifiable over-engineered piece of shit).

 I was watching this video on the Oslo accords the other day,  about "the Clinton solution" for the Israeli-Palestine problem.
 It goes like